 - (1) NQSOs relate to Class 1 Stock, which are convertible to Class A Stock upon sale.
 Except as otherwise noted in these footnotes, the vesting schedule for all NQSO awards granted on or after April 24, 2023 set forth in the table is 33% of the award per year at each of the first three annual anniversaries of the grant date.
 The vesting schedule for all NQSO awards granted before April 2023 set forth in the table was 25% of the award per year at each of the first four year anniversaries of the grant date.
-In addition, all such NQSOs would vest (or continue to vest) upon the occurrence of certain events, as set forth under the heading "Potential Payments upon Termination or Change-in-Control" and subheading "Outstanding Equity Awards." - (2) Unvested RSU awards, and PSU awards whose performance periods have been completed (but whose related service vesting periods extend beyond the end of Fiscal 2024), are reflected in the first two columns of this section, while PSUs with performance periods extending beyond the end of Fiscal 2024 are reflected in the final two columns. - (3) The exercise price of an NQSO is the NYSE closing price for a share of Class A Stock on the grant date. - (4) All NQSO awards set forth in the table were granted with ten-year terms.
+In addition, all such NQSOs would vest (or continue to vest) upon the occurrence of certain events, as set forth under the heading "Potential Payments upon Termination or Change-in-Control" and subheading "Outstanding Equity Awards." - (2) Unvested RSU awards, and PSU awards whose performance periods have been completed (but whose related service vesting periods extend beyond the end of Fiscal 2025), are reflected in the first two columns of this section, while PSUs with performance periods extending beyond the end of Fiscal 2025 are reflected in the final two columns. - (3) The exercise price of an NQSO is the NYSE closing price for a share of Class A Stock on the grant date. - (4) All NQSO awards set forth in the table were granted with ten-year terms.
 Vested options are generally exercisable for 90 days following termination of employment unless alternative treatment is provided as set forth under the heading "Potential Payments upon Termination or Change-in-Control" and subheading "Outstanding Equity Awards." - (5) Except as otherwise noted in these footnotes, the vesting schedule for all RSU awards granted on or after April 24, 2023 set forth in the table is 33% of the award per year at each of the first three anniversaries of May 1 of the year of grant.
 The vesting schedule for all RSU awards granted prior to April 2023 set forth in the table was 25% of the award per year at each of the first four year anniversaries of May 1 of the year of grant.
 In addition, all RSU awards would vest (or continue to vest) upon the occurrence of certain events, as set forth under the heading "Potential Payments upon Termination or Change-in-Control" and subheading "Outstanding Equity Awards."

-The vesting of the April 20, 2021 PSU awards is based on our Fiscal 2022-2024 TSR performance as compared to companies in the S&P 500 Index.
-In April 2024, the Human Resources Committee certified performance under these PSU awards at approximately the 40th percentile performance, and the number of units associated with this performance level is included in this column.
-These PSU awards required continued service through May 1, 2024 and were paid out to each named executive officer on or immediately after such date.
-Therefore, those awards are reflected in the table as they had not vested as of the end of Fiscal 2024.
+The vesting of the April 21, 2022 PSU awards is based on our Fiscal 2023-2025 TSR performance as compared to companies in the S&P 500 Index.
+In April 2025, the Human Resources Committee certified performance under these PSU awards at approximately the 16th percentile performance, resulting in no earned units under these awards.